MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/set-up-and-install-prerequisites-for-biztalk-server-2020.md

 2. Select **Windows Identity Foundation 3.5**, and continue with the installation.
 3. Restart the computer if prompted.

-## Install SQL Server 2016 Analysis Service ADOMD
+## Install SQL Server 2016 Analysis Services ADOMD.NET

 Download and install x86 and x64 SQL_AS_ADOMD from [Microsoft SQL Server 2016 Feature Pack download](https://www.microsoft.com/download/details.aspx?id=52676).